 Ben’s regulatory practice extends to all areas of consumer law, with an emphasis on trade-marks and copyright law, criminal planning, food safety and environmental health.

-Ben prosecutes and defends in serious criminal cases, including murder, sexual and drug offences.
+He prosecutes and defends in serious criminal cases, including murder.

-He has vast experience in restraint, confiscation and receivership proceedings.
+He has vast experience in Proceeds of Crime Act 2002 cases, including restraint, confiscation, receivership, forfeiture, civil recovery and asset freezing proceedings.

-Ben conducts second-opinion defence appellate work where he did not appear in the Crown Court and is instructed by the CPS Appeals Unit in the High Court and Court of Appeal.
+Ben conducts second-opinion defence appellate work where he did not appear in the Crown Court and is instructed by the CPS Appeals and Review Unit in the High Court and Court of Appeal.

 Ben is also an attorney-at-law in Grenada, with rights of audience in the Eastern Caribbean Court of Appeal.